shaneHowearth/weather/README.md

 will be returned, and the status will be 400.

 # Limitations
-Currently the application only supports lookup for Melbourne, adding more supported locations involves updating a central store, and a store for each provider that translates the location name provided to something that it understands.
+Currently the application only supports lookup for Melbourne and Sydney (both Australia), adding more supported locations involves updating a central store, and a store for each provider that translates the location name provided to something that it understands.